gregcaporaso/amf-tutorial/book/tutorial.md

 demux = use.init_artifact_from_url('demux',
                                    'https://www.dropbox.com/scl/fi/oklnxxh6wruw9i84m07fr/paired_reads.qza?rlkey=cwf85atfi6j5dyjzas51xorq0&st=9cxj7l5t&dl=1')
 :::
-Now lets vizulaze our data using demux summarize
+Now, let’s visualize our data using demux summarize to assess sequencing quality.

 :::note
 In QIIME 2, all data is structured as an Artifact of a specific semantic type.
 Artifacts contain the data as well as information about the data, including a record of the original data and the tools used to process it.
 This allows for better tracking of how you actually got to where you are in your analysis.
 You can learn more about common QIIME 2 Artifacts and semantic types here.